MicrosoftDocs/azure-management-docs/articles/azure-arc/system-center-virtual-machine-manager/overview.md

 - Administrators can use the Azure portal to browse SCVMM inventory and register SCVMM cloud, virtual machines, VM networks, and VM templates into Azure.
 - Administrators can provide app teams/developers fine-grained permissions on those SCVMM resources through Azure RBAC.
 - App teams can use Azure interfaces (portal, CLI, or REST API) to manage the lifecycle of on-premises VMs they use for deploying their applications (CRUD, Start/Stop/Restart).
 - Administrators can install Azure Connected Machine agents on SCVMM VMs at-scale and install corresponding extensions to use Azure management services like Microsoft Defender for Cloud, Azure Update Manager, Azure Monitor, etc.

->[!NOTE]
+### Unsupported scenarios

-> Azure Arc-enabled SCVMM doesn't support VMware vCenter VMs managed by SCVMM.
-To onboard VMware VMs to Azure Arc, we recommend you to use [Azure Arc-enabled VMware vSphere](../vmware-vsphere/overview.md).
+Azure Arc-enabled SCVMM doesn't support:

+- Azure-based management of VMware vCenter VMs managed by SCVMM.
+To onboard VMware VMs to Azure Arc, we recommend you to use [Azure Arc-enabled VMware vSphere](/azure-arc/vmware-vsphere/overview).
+- Azure-based management of Azure Local VMs managed by SCVMM.
+To onboard Azure Local VMs to Azure Arc, we recommend you to use [Azure Arc VM management capabilities of Azure Local](/azure/azure-local/manage/azure-arc-vm-management-overview).

 ### Supported VMM versions